natdlc/udemy-react/README.md

     - runs after the component loads

 112. useEffect & Dependencies

+    - one code in one place which reruns whenever one of dependencies change
+    - one main job: handle side effects
+    - side effects often are: http requests, keystroke listening

 113. What to add & Not to add as Dependencies

+    -
 114. Using the useEffect Cleanup Function
 115. useEffect Summary
 116. Introducing useReducer & Reducers In General